Hummingbird: Ocean to Ocean

 The centre of town is home to the historic heartland, government buildings and churches as well as chic shopping districts, which have a nostalgic, Parisian feel.
 The bohemian district of San Telmo is full of quaint old houses interspersed with antiques shops, tango bars and extravagant restaurants.
 Close to the centre is the Gallic influenced Recoleta district where Evita Peron was laid to rest.
 We explore some of these quarters on our guided city tour, after which you can shop, have a drink and a pastry in an enticing coffee bar, peruse the items on display in one of the many markets or visit one of the city’s museums.

-You depart Buenos Aires and and take a flight via Santa Cruz to Sucre, the legislative capital; a sleepy whitewashed town with a leafy main square bordered by restaurants and the Supreme Court buildings.
+A flight via Santa Cruz takes you to Sucre, the legislative capital; a sleepy whitewashed town with a leafy main square bordered by restaurants and the Supreme Court buildings.
 The climate is temperate and skies are clear, and wandering the cobbled lanes, stopping to investigate the many churches and museums (if you can fathom the erratic opening hours) is a lovely way to spend the day.

 High above the town is a monastery with a café and extensive views.
 The national library has a good collection of colonial archives.
 It's not officially open to the public, but they've been known to let the odd 'student' browse through the papers.